 - Combine onion and jalapenos in a medium bowl.

-- Heat a small saucepan over medium high heat and add vinegar, lime juice, sugar, and 1 teaspoon salt.
+- Heat a small saucepan over medium high heat and add vinegar, lime juice, sugar, salt, and black pepper.
+Add one cup water.
 Bring to boil and then pour vinegar mixture over onion mixture.
 Let sit for at least 30 minutes, or refrigerate for up to 5 days.